+Aetna Medicare Supplement plans are well known in the Medicare space.
 Aetna is a very stable insurance company that has been around for over a century and a half.
-Depending on which plan you enroll in, their Medicare Supplements have great benefits.
+Depending on which plan you enroll in, Aetna Medigap policies have great benefits.

 Aetna Medicare Supplement Plans

-Aetna Medicare Supplement Plans help cover the costs of outpatient expenses, deductibles, inpatient hospital stays, skilled nursing facility care, diabetic supplies, Durable Medicare Equipment & much more.
+Aetna Medicare Supplement plans help cover the costs of outpatient expenses, deductibles, inpatient hospital stays, skilled nursing facility care, diabetic supplies, Durable Medical Equipment & much more.